-The offer of a grant of share options may be accepted upon payment of a nominal consideration of HK\$1 in total by the grantee.
-The exercise period of the share options granted is determinable by the Directors, and may commence from the date of the offer of the share options and end on a date which is not later than 10 years from the date of the offer of the share options or the date on which such options lapse, if earlier.
+The offer of a grant of share options may be accepted within 21 days from the date of the offer upon payment of a nominal consideration of HK\$1 in total by the grantee.
+The exercise period of the share options granted is determinable by the Directors, and may commence from the date of the offer of grant of the share options and end on a date which is not later than 10 years from the date of the offer of grant of the share options or the date on which such options lapse, if earlier.
+The exercise price of an option cannot in any event fall below the price stipulated in the Listing Rules or such higher price as may be fixed by the Directors.
 The vesting period of the share options granted is also determinable by the Directors.